magic-wormhole/magic-wormhole-mailbox-server/README.md

 [transit-relay](https://github.com/warner/magic-wormhole-transit-relay).

 Clients connect with WebSockets, for low-latency delivery in the happy case where both clients are attached at the same time.
-Message are stored in to enable non-simultaneous clients to make forward progress.
+Message are stored to enable non-simultaneous clients to make forward progress.
 The server uses a small SQLite database for persistence (and clients will reconnect automatically, allowing the server to be rebooted without losing state).
 An